54mb/Vex-TP-Code/README.md

 Code for USC VEXU Robotics Team

+Our organization is private, so here is a copy of the code I've contributed to our organization.

 Most relevent code is in BallBot/src/opcontrol.cpp

 Autonomous routes are in BallBot/src/BallBotAutons.h - these are written in our own scripting language which opcontrol.cpp translates into commands for the robot